Why we love Clinical Rehab classes

 2. Being in your body

 The Clinical Rehab studio space is light and welcoming after a busy morning of school drop offs, or at the end of a big work day.
-We teach you to perform the exercises slowly which helps you to be present in your body, focus on your breath and build body awareness over time.
+We guide and support you to perform the exercises and movements slowly which helps you to be present in your body, focus on your breath and build body awareness over time.
 The great thing about Clinical Rehab is that once you learn how to sit, stand and move more efficiently you have trained your brain and you literally won’t be able to tolerate crummy postures anymore!
-You will learn to better hear your body’s subtle whispers to stand and stretch at work, (rather than waiting for it to scream at you.)
+You will learn to better hear your body’s subtle whispers to stand and stretch at work, (rather than waiting for it to scream at you).

 3. Just for you